Claude Nicholson (British Army officer): Katyn incident

 While imprisoned, Nicholson was asked to be an independent witness that the Germans did not perpetrate the Katyn massacre, where around 20,000 Polish officers and intelligentsia were killed by the Soviets.
-Nicholson, the senior British officer at his camp, and the senior American officer, Colonel John H. Van Vliet (later the author of the "Van Vliet report" implicating the Soviets in the massacre) refused, not wanting to be part of a German propaganda effort.
+Nicholson, the senior British officer at his camp, and the senior American officer, Colonel John H. Van Vliet Jr (later the author of the "Van Vliet report" implicating the Soviets in the massacre), refused, not wanting to be part of a German propaganda effort.
 Van Vliet and another American officer were later forced to go.

 Death

 Nicholson died in captivity in 1943, in the German city of Rotenburg an der Fulda where he was kept as a prisoner of war.
 According to his death certificate, he threw himself out of a window after suffering from depression, suffering a skull fracture.
-He was taken to the city hospital, where he died in the early morning hours of 26 June and was buried at Rotenburg Civil Cemetery.
+He was taken to the city hospital, where he died in the early morning hours of 26 June; he was buried at Rotenburg Civil Cemetery.
 His date of death is given as 26 or 27 June in his obituary in The Times.
+His family and fellow officers in the camp dispute the cause of death.